kevinpt/syntrax/README.rst

 Syntrax can render to PNG bitmap images or SVG, PDF, PS, and EPS vector images.
 The SVG output can have `hyperlinked text <http://kevinpt.github.io/syntrax/index.html#hyperlinked-text>`_ allowing users to quickly navigate to documentation of different syntax elements.

-Syntrax is a heaviliy modified version of the railroad diagram generator used for the `SQLite documentation <https://www.sqlite.org/lang.html>`_.
+Syntrax is a heavily modified version of the railroad diagram generator used for the `SQLite documentation <https://www.sqlite.org/lang.html>`_.
 The generator has been ported to Python, converted to use the Cairo rendering backend, and enhanced with configurable layout options.